timothyphi/torgaddon/README.md

 ## Running the application in Production

-It's recommended to build the browser assets (steps 3, 4, and 6) on a seperate machine.
+It's recommended to build the server binary (step 2) and browser assets (steps 3, 4, and 6) on a seperate machine.

 1. Move those assets in `public` to the production machine